 Make The Soup

-While the chicken is poaching, heat 4 tablespoon light olive oil in a large dutch oven or a stockpot over medium-high heat.
+While the chicken is poaching, heat 4 tablespoon light olive oil in a large dutch oven, soup pot, or stockpot over medium-high heat.

-Now add 2 teaspoon dried oregano, ¼ teaspoon cayenne pepper, salt to taste, and 1 teaspoon freshly ground black pepper, and mix well.
+Now add 2 teaspoon dried oregano, ¼ teaspoon cayenne pepper, 1 teaspoon salt, and 1 teaspoon freshly ground black pepper, and mix well.